-Graduation Requirements for Students Who Entered 9th Grade in 2010-11 Earning an Adult Standard Diploma Requirements Required Credits Additional Information English 4 Major concentration in Composition, Reading for Information, and Literature Mathematics 4 One of which must be Algebra 1 or its equivalent, or a higher-level mathematics course, one of which must be Geometry or its equivalent.
-Science 3 Credits in Natural Science, two of which must have a laboratory component.
+Graduation Requirements for Students Who Entered 9th Grade in 2010-11 Earning an Adult Standard Diploma Requirements Required Credits Additional Information English 4 Major concentration in Composition, Reading for Information, and Literature Mathematics 4 One of which must be Algebra 1 or its equivalent, or a higher-level mathematics course, one of which must be Geometry or its equivalent Science 3 Credits in Natural Science, two of which must have a laboratory component.
 Social Studies 3 1 credit World History; 1 credit United States History; 0.5 credit United States Government, 0.5 credit Economics World Languages 0 Not required for high school graduation, but required for State University System admission.
 (Two credits of the same language are recommended.)
 Fine Arts 1 One credit in fine or performing arts, speech and debate or practical arts.
 (Eligible courses are specified in the Course Code Directory.)
-Health/Life Management 0.5 Notice to 1 Physical Education Electives 0 8.5 Not required Total Credits 24 -Passing score (Level 3) on the Grade 10 FCAT 2.0 Reading or score on a standardized test that is concordant with a passing score on the FCAT (ACT or SAT). -Students are required to take the End-of-Course assessment in Algebra I. The results of this assessment will count as 30% of the student's final State Assessment Algebra I grade.
-(This is true unless the student had previously earned credit Requirements for Algebra I in middle school.)
-Computer Competency Grade Point Average Completion of one course from the approved list meeting NETS Standards or Demonstration of competency in a core course integrating technology or Demonstration of competency through a GLIDES project.
-(GPA) Service Learning Hours Cumulative unweighted grade point average of 2.0 on a 4.0 scale.
-40 Required
+Health/Life Management 0.5 Physical Education 0 Not required Electives Total Credits 8.5 State Assessment Requirements Passing score (Level 3) on the Grade 10 FCAT 2.0 Reading or score on a standardized test that is concordant with a passing score on the FCAT (ACT or SAT).
+Students are required to take the End-of-Course assessment in Algebra I. The results of this assessment will count as 30% of the student's final Algebra I grade.
+(This is true unless the student had previously earned credit for Algebra I in middle school.)
+Computer Competency Grade Point Average (GPA) Completion of one course from the approved list meeting NETS Standards or Demonstration of competency in a core course integrating technology or Demonstration of competency through a GLIDES project.
+Cumulative unweighted grade point average of 2.0 on a 4.0 scale.
+Service Learning Hours 40 Required